Formula to Calculate Percent Error

 Example #3

-As per a poll that was conducted by a news channel during an election campaign where they estimated for XYZ party to win 278 seats out of 350 seats.
+As per a poll by a news channel during an election campaign, they estimated that XYZ party would win 278 seats out of 350 seats.
 After the results came out, it turned out that the XYZ party managed to win 299 seats out of 350 seats.
-The News channel is perplexed by the actual outcome and now wants to know what margin error they made and how much they lagged.
+The news channel is perplexed by the actual outcome and wants to know what margin error they made and how much they lagged.
 Calculate the percentage error.

-Below is given data for calculation of Percent Error.
+Below is given data for the calculation of Percent Error.

 Percent Error will be –